-For anyone not familiar with the age old story of Oz, it follows the dream of a young girl called Dorothy (Mia Molloy) and dog Toto (Buddy) who find themselves far from home in munchkin land where their house has accidentally landed on the Wicked Witch of the East.
-After taking guidance (and a rather beautiful pair of red sparkly shoes) from the good witch (Abigail Middleton), Dorothy must follow the yellow brick road in search of the Wizard of Oz (James Lusted) to ask for his help.
-Along the way she meets three interesting characters; the scarecrow (Reece Sibbald) in search of a brain, a Tin man (Harry Moore) in need of a heart and a lion (Timothy Lucas) who wants to find his courage.
-These three join forces with Dorothy and accompany her on her journey but as with all tales this one is not that straight forward as the Wicked Witch of the West (Samantha Palin), the sister of the recently deceased Wicked Witch of the East is on a mission to stop them.
+For anyone not familiar with the age old story of Oz, it follows the dream of a young girl called Dorothy (Maddie Hope Coelho) and dog Toto (Buddy, Benny & Bindi) who find themselves far from home in munchkin land.
+After taking guidance (and a rather beautiful pair of red sparkly shoes) from the good witch Glenda (Hayley Russell), Dorothy must go in search of the Wizard of Oz (Warren Donnelly) to ask for his help.
+Along the way she meets three interesting characters; the scarecrow (Reece Sibbald) who wants a brain, the Tinman (Adam Melville) who is in need of a heart and the lion (Michael Alan-Bailey) who wants to find his courage.
+These three join forces with Dorothy and accompany her on the journey but as with all tales this one is not that straight forward as the Wicked Witch of the West (Bethany Grace) is on a mission to stop them.

 Who will be triumphant, Dorothy, Toto and friends or the Wicked Witch?

-The Wizard of Oz is at the St. Helens Theatre Royal from 15-23 February 2020.
+The Wizard of Oz is at the St. Helens Theatre Royal from 14th-19th February 2023.